mohan-chinnappan-n/FSCConfigUI/docs/hhrollup/README.md

 ### Apex Controller HHRollupCtrl

-- Note: The filter condition can be customized to meet the customer needs
+- Note: The filter condition can be customized to meet the customer business needs

 ```java
 public with sharing class HHRollupCtrl {